 Contact the TPU

-In 2011, under the leadership of Governor Andrew M. Cuomo, New York State enacted the greatest expansion of rent regulations in 40 years.
-In 2012, to increase compliance with these laws and further protect rent-regulated tenants, Governor Cuomo created the Tenant Protection Unit (TPU) to act as a proactive law enforcement office within New York State Homes and Community Renewal.
+In 2011, New York State enacted the greatest expansion of rent regulations in 40 years.
+In 2012, to increase compliance with these laws and further protect rent-regulated tenants, the Tenant Protection Unit (TPU) was created to act as a proactive law enforcement office within New York State Homes and Community Renewal.
 The TPU preserves affordable housing by detecting and curtailing patterns and practices of landlord fraud and harassment through audits, investigations, and impactful legal actions.
 The TPU also encourages compliance by informing tenants and owners of their rights and responsibilities under the rent regulation laws.